hruboson/mangaself/README.md

 # UTB-MT
-Project for the Mobile technologies course on UTB
+Project for the Mobile technologies course on UTB.

+Author: Ondřej Hruboš (o1\_hrubos *at* utb.cz)

 # About
-Comics/manga reading app.
-Works fully locally, opens folders/zip as manga chapters.
+Simple comics/manga reading app for local files.
+Use your own folders or zip archives as source.

 It gets additional metadata from https://api.mangadex.org/docs/swagger.html (!DONT FORGET TO CREDIT MANGADEX IN INFO)